igorfaria/CSSTool/docs/index.md

 #### Another CSS tool in CSS.

-This is a <strong>CSS optimizer</strong> that parse CSS code into a set of associatives arrays, allowing you to manipulate the CSS with PHP and execute the magic of optimization, outputing the result as a text or save into a file.
+This is a <strong>CSS optimizer</strong> that parse CSS code into a set of associatives arrays.
+You can manipulate the CSS with PHP and execute the magic of optimization, outputing the result as a text or save into a file.
 <br><br>

 #### Optimizations